Raul Daza: Governor of Northern Samar (2001–2010)

+Defense Counsel of President Estrada (2000-2001)

+Daza served as one of the senior defense counsels for then-Philippine President Joseph Estrada along with former Chief Justice Andres Narvasa and former Solicitor General Estelito Mendoza during the chief executive's impeachment trial from 2000 until it got aborted a year later with Estrada himself being ousted after the Second EDSA Revolution.

-Congressman again (2010–2019)
+Congressman again (2010–2013, 2016-2019)

 He was elected congressman again in 2010 and regained his seat from his son Paul after he swapped places with the latter.
 In 2013, he lost his congressional seat to Harlin Abayon.
 In 2016, he regained the seat from Abayon after the latter was disqualified by the House of Representatives Electoral Tribunal.
 This was reversed by the Supreme Court, but speaker Feliciano Belmonte Jr. did not heed the court's decision and paved way for Daza's return.
 During his return as congressman, he was part of the minority at age 82 after President Rodrigo Duterte's party PDP–Laban gained a supermajority in the House of Representatives.

 Personal life

 Daza was born in Manila, Philippines on May 2, 1935, to Raymundo B. Daza, a lawyer, and Rosario Aguila, a public school teacher.
 He has eight siblings consisting of four brothers (Antonio, Raymundo Jr., Manuel and Jose) and four sisters (Tomasa, Linda, Nora and Lila).
 Five (Tomasa, Linda, Antonio, Raymundo Jr. and Manuel) have died.
 His remaining brother (Jose) lives in the Philippines while two (Nora and Lila) live in the United States.

 He married Teresita S. Ruiz, now a retired businesswoman, on December 5, 1959, in the historic San Agustin Church in Intramuros, Manila.
 Their 62-year marriage is blessed with four children: Paul, a Congressman, whose wife Gigi is a beauty-and-wellness entrepreneur; Gina, who is married to Australian businessman Manjit Sadhwani; Apple, who is also married to an Australian businessman Kieran Dwyer; and John, a self-taught I.T. engineer and former Network Operations Manager (cybersecurity), who is presently studying for a formal degree, and whose wife is Nori, a Filipino-American university grants coordinator.

 The Dazas have 10 grandchildren: Ryan, Rebecca, Niko, Raul, Jonathan, Mark, Therese, Kyle, Tess, and Connor.